-Head of Household Name: Date: Referring Staff & Organization: VI-SPDAT Score: Disability - as defined by section 401(9) of the McKinney-Vento Homeless Assistance Act (43 U.S.C.
+To confirm program eligibility, please complete this form in its entirety.
+Head of Household Name: Date: Referring Staff & Organization: VI-SPDAT Score: Disability - as defined by section 401(9) of the McKinney-Vento Homeless A ssistance Act (43 U.S.C.
 11360(9)).
 Third Party Documentation is required.
-Please indicate the type of verification supplied and attach to this form.
-Written verification from a licensed professional certifying that the or of indefinite duration and substantially impedes the individual written verification from the Social Security Administration Receipt of a disability check Temporary Option - Staff Observations of a disability can be use one of the above written standards within 90 days of program errors. l's ability to live independently d for program entry, but must be confirmed by Current Living Situation - To be considered chronically homeless, th homeless conditions the night before entering the program. e individual must meet one of the following Documentation and Details must be provided by completing the Ch nronic Homeless Summary (attached).
-Lives in a place not meant for human habitation or an emergence y shelter.
-Has been residing in an institutional care facility for fewer than 9 above before entering the facility (including but not limited to ja treatment facility or hospital). • Homeless History - To be considered chronically homeless, the individual homeless history conditions.
-(Documentation and Details must be presummary (attached)). - The individual must have been living in a place not meant for huma nn habitation, or an emergency shelter: Continuously for at least 12 months, without a break of 7 or mo re consecutive nights On at least 4 separate occasions in the last 3 years, where the c ombined occasions equal at least 12 months Notes: Stays in institutional care facilities for fewer than 90 days do not con stays are included in the 12-month total, as long as the individual was residi human habitation immediately before entering the institutional care facility ing in an emergency shelter or place not meant for A single encounter in a month is sufficient to consider the household homel break. less for the entire month unless evidence of a
+Please indicate the type of ve erification supplied and attach to this form. □ Written verification from a licensed professional certifying that the or of indefinite duration and substantially impedes the individual's □ Written verification from the Social Security Administration □ Receipt of a disability check □ Temporary Option - Staff Observations of a disability can be used one of the above written standards within 90 days of program ent s ability to live independently for program entry, but must be confirmed by Current Living Situation - To be considered chronically homeless, the homeless conditions the night before entering the program. individual must meet one of the following Documentation and Details must be provided by completing the Chro onic Homeless Summary (attached).
+Lives in a place not meant for human habitation or an emergency shelter.
+Has been residing in an institutional care facility for fewer than 90 above before entering the facility (including but not limited to jail, treatment facility or hospital). days and met the homelessness criteria Homeless History - To be considered chronically homeless, the individed homeless history conditions.
+(Documentation and Details must be pro Summary (attached)).
+The individual must have been living in a place not meant for human habitation, or an emergency shelter: Continuously for at least 12 months, without a break of 7 or more e consecutive nights On at least 4 separate occasions in the last 3 years, where the co mbined occasions equal at least 12 months Notes: Stays in institutional care facilities for fewer than 90 days do not const stays are included in the 12-month total, as long as the individual was residin human habitation immediately before entering the institutional care facility.
+A single encounter in a month is sufficient to consider the household homele break. ss for the entire month unless evidence of a